 Vulliamy, London.
 No. 220

-Rare and important late 18th century mahogany regulator clock of one month duration with gridiron pendulum by Benjamin Vulliamy in a remarkable state of preservation.
+Rare and important late 18th century mahogany longcase regulator of one month duration with gridiron pendulum by Benjamin Vulliamy in a remarkable state of preservation.

 The twelve inch square silvered dial with outer minute ring enclosing the subsidiary seconds dial with 5 second Observatory marks and subsidiary hour dial.
 Signed Vulliamy London No 220.
 Blued steel hands.